SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/626-how-to-disable-ecc.md

 title: How to Disable ECC
 ---

-# How to Disable ECC

 ECC (or Error-Correcting Code) memory helps detect and correct memory errors, which is crucial for scientific computing and data centers but not always needed for other workloads.
 The problem?
 Enabling ECC slightly reduces available VRAM, which can dip below the threshold required for Salad's container workloads.

 Disabling ECC can ensure you get the most out of your GPU, and are eligible to all workloads in the network.
-Let’s dig in and clear out that extra seasoning!
+Let's dig in and clear out that extra seasoning!

 ---

 ## Step 1: Check if ECC is Enabled on Your GPU

-Before we start tossing things out, let’s make sure your GPU actually has ECC enabled.
-Here’s how to check:
+Before we start tossing things out, let's make sure your GPU actually has ECC enabled.
+Here's how to check:

 ### Windows &amp; Linux (NVIDIA GPUs):